Rohr Jewish Learning Institute: Machon Shmuel

+In 2013, Machon Shmuel: The Sami Rohr Research Institute—a "Torah Think Tank" under the auspices of The Rohr Jewish Learning Institute—was already providing services to many shluchim throughout the world.

 JLI Teens

 The first teen-focused JLI course was held in 2009.
 JLI Teens courses aim to make Judaism relevant to teens and to forge a new generation of Jewish leadership.
 Teens are engaged with a series of comprehensive courses on issues they contemplate and provide a safe place for discussion on topics such as suicide, personal ethics and values, anti-Semitism, purpose in life, relationships, faith and reason, social justice, leadership, and Israel.

 A few select teens in each chapter who demonstrate leadership qualities are invited to join the JLI Teens International Internship Program.
 The interns' role includes participating in joint conference calls to share ideas, providing early feedback and suggestions to course developers, and partaking in special contests and activities.
 JLI Teens is offered in seventy cities throughout the United States, Canada, South America, Russia, South Africa, China, Europe and the Middle East.

 Sinai Scholars

-The Sinai Scholars Society is an integrated fellowship program for students on college campuses comprising Torah study, social activities, and national networking opportunities.
+The Sinai Scholars Society, introduced on three college campuses in 2006, is an integrated fellowship program for students on college campuses comprising Torah study, social activities, and national networking opportunities.
 The eight-part curriculum addresses essentials in Judaism, introducing students to the contemporary significance of Jewish life.
 Students submit an academic paper on Jewish thought, and participate in community and holiday events.
-Sinai Scholars is offered in partnership with Chabad on Campus at over one hundred universities.
+Sinai Scholars is offered in partnership with Chabad on Campus at 185 universities, including Ivy League, state and private universities as of 2024.

 The Sinai Scholars Society sponsors an annual Students and Scholars Academic Symposium.
 A selected group of university students from across the country present papers on the modern-day relevance of core Jewish ideas and beliefs, the author of the winning paper is awarded a cash prize.
 At the Symposium students mingle with Jewish scholars in the academic community and connect with peers from other campuses.